dime-worldbank/ulex/README.md

 - **text:** Original text to geocode.
-- **matched_words_correct_spelling:** Names of locations used to geocode event, as names appear in landmark, roads, and area datasets.
+- **matched_words_correct_spelling:** Names of locations used to geocode the event, as names appear in landmark, roads, and area datasets
-- **matched_words_text_spelling:** Names of locations used to geocode event, as name appears in text.
+- **matched_words_text_spelling:** Names of locations used to geocode event, as names appear in text.
 - **dist_closest_event_word:** Distance of landmark to event word (ie, number of words between event word and location word).
 - **type:** Type of location (e.g., landmark, intersection).